General Degree Requirements for all Bachelor's Degrees

 Students completing both a BA and a BS degree are exempted from six hours of the 90-hour requirement of arts and sciences courses for the BA.

-A student pursuing two degrees is encouraged to meet with a dean in the Office of Undergraduate Studies, 357 Sears Bldg., to discuss requirements.
+A student pursuing two degrees is encouraged to meet with their dean in the Office of Undergraduate Studies, 357 Sears Bldg., to discuss requirements.